casework/casework.github.io/ontology/intro.md

 ### Maintain provenance at all phases of cyber-investigation lifecycle

 A key component of CASE is standard representation for chain of custody (who handled the data at what point in time and where), and chain of evidence (what processes and tools were used to treat the data).
-This provenance information provides a clear pathway from each trace to the originating data source.
+This provenance information provides a clear pathway from each Observable Object to the originating data source.

 ##### Implementation examples